JornDeBruin1/PubQuiz/README.md

 # PubQuiz

-This template should help get you started developing with Vue 3 in Vite.
+This pubquiz is for fun only you can change it how you want

 ## Recommended IDE Setup